railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. figure:: images/mrp_bom.png
    :align: center

-   *Screen defining a Bill of Materials.*
+   *Screen defining a Bill of Materials*

 In the area below the Bill of Materials you should set the finished product, which will be manufactured or assembled.
 Once the product has been selected, Open ERP automatically completes the